walterfreeman/phys307/projects/project2.md

 * The most important part of your report is a discussion of math and physics ("why did you get the results you did?"), NOT code.
 You will likely spend more time on analysis than on code in this assignment; start early!

-**IGNORE THE DUE DATE** on it -- that was for last year, but since my computer melted I haven't gotten the new one ready yet.